-The end of trial is defined as the point at which the last follow-up visit (Visit 2 in section 10.8.3) for the last participant is complete.
+The end of the trial is the date of the last completed 12-month follow-up visit (Visit 2 in section 10.8.3)

 11. TRIAL INTERVENTIONS

 11.1.
 Intervention: TAVI with CEP

 The device group will have TAVI performed with CEP.
 The Claret Sentinel dual-filter device (Boston Scientific, MA, USA) is a single use, embolic protection catheter inserted into the right radial or brachial artery.
 This is the only device currently approved for use in both Europe and the USA, and has the largest body of clinical evidence.
 The device employs two filters (nitinol frames with 140-micron pores polyurethane film), one delivered to the brachiocephalic artery (Proximal Filter), and one to the left common carotid artery (Distal Filter) before TAVI.
 Following the TAVI procedure the system is removed.